 Major - effects represent key factors in the decision-making process.
 They are generally associated with sites and features of international, national or regional importance.
+The magnitude of effect includes consideration of the scale of effect and a high significance of effect may relate to impacts on a large geographical scale (the entirety of the SEA study area or larger) or where a considerable size of the population is affected.
 If adverse, such resources/features are generally those which cannot be replaced or relocated.

-Moderate - effects are likely to be important considerations at a regional or district scale.
+Moderate - effects are likely to be important considerations at a regional or district scale or consistent with a medium effect magnitude (e.g. temporary effects of a medium-term scale of six months to two years).
 If adverse, they are likely to be of potential concern.